BattletechModders/TisButAScratch/README.md

 ![TextPop](https://github.com/ajkroeg/TisButAScratch/blob/main/doc/barracksstatus.png)

+### <b>Debilitating Injuries</b>:
-<b>Debilitating Injuries</b>: if an injury severity in a single location exceeds a given threshold, a pilot may become `DEBILITATED` which incapacitates them for the current mission.
+If an injury severity in a single location exceeds a given threshold, a pilot may become `DEBILITATED` which incapacitates them for the current mission.
 Pilots that are `DEBILITATED` are unable to drop on contracts, even after their injuries have healed. `DEBILITATED` is a pilot tag, and can therefore be removed by events (or other actions that alter tags).
 A setting is provided that allows `DEBILITATED` to heal given enough time.
 An example event is included wherein the player can choose to pay for a "prosthesis" which removes `DEBILITATED`, allowing the pilot to be used in contracts, although they will still suffer the effects of the initial injury until that injury heals.

 ![TextPop](https://github.com/ajkroeg/TisButAScratch/blob/main/doc/debil.png)